 - Where are we (individually and collectively) positioned in the global tapestry of human/earth entanglements?

-- What kind of relationships and alliances would enable us to challenge the coloniality of climate change, and move towards global climate justice?
+- What kind of relationships and alliances would enable us to move towards global climate justice?

-The Living Library pulls together diverse groups of people working in a variety of forms and contexts who can help us understand the ways in which climate change, climate justice and decolonisation are entangled.
-We have brought these guests together under three broad themes:
+The Living Library brings together diverse groups of people working in a variety of forms and contexts, gathered under three broad themes:

 - Knowledge, and the question of power and voice in knowledge authority;